5ovit/iitm_bs_dashboard_blue/README.md

 - Modern Blue color scheme
 - Improved readability and navigation
 - Sleek, minimalist design
+- Auto-checks for updates every 24hrs

 ## Contributing

-If you have suggestions, ideas, or issues, feel free to open an issue or submit a pull request on [GitHub](https://github.com/5ovit/iitm_bs_dashboard_blue).
+If you have any suggestions, ideas, or encounter issues, I encourage you to [open an issue](https://github.com/5ovit/iitm_bs_dashboard_blue/issues) or submit a pull request on GitHub.
+When reporting an issue, including **screenshots** or **detailed descriptions** is highly appreciated as it helps us address the problem more efficiently.